blackdwarf/blackdwarf.github.io/about/index.md

 ---
 layout: page
-title: About page
+title: About
 ---

-## This is an about me page
+## About me

+## Where to find me?

+* twitter
+* github

+## About this blog
+This blog is using the fabulous Hyde theme that is based on Poole, the Jekyll bu tler, made by @mdo.
+Take a look at it, since it